williamyorkl/williamyorkl/README.md

 - `UI Visual Regression Testing Tool`（Dynamic datas are available）, input a .sketch file and a url link, output the difference ～
 - vite svg hot plugin: .svg files hot replacement.It allows you to add a new path in your project where includes svg files, and you not need to restart your project.
 - `vite require plugin`: a compatible plugin with webpack5, it allows you to use `require` to import static files such as picture etc.
+- `webpack to vite template`: a template basic on vue-element-admin, using webpack5 on production mode and vite on development mode.

 #### 🎹 This is what I have done ~
 - `vite-plugin-vue2-suffix`：A plugin solve missing '*.vue' suffix problem transform webpack to vite in vue2